China Railways DFH mainline locomotives: NY1-Dongfanghong Diesel Locomotive

-The first prototype unit (NY1) (neiran yeli chuandong meaning diesel-hydraulic transmission) was produced in 1959 at Sifang locomotive works, and given the name 'Weixing'.
+The first prototype unit (NY1) (neiran yeli chuandong meaning diesel-hydraulic transmission) was produced in 1959 at Sifang locomotive works, and given the name 'Weixing,' meaning Satellite.
+The NY1 prototype was launched as a tribute to the 10th anniversary of the founding of the People's Republic of China.

-Locomotive design was similar to German diesel-hydraulic machines such as the DB Class V 200 - the machine had a pair of high-speed diesel engines, each driving a separate hydraulic torque converter based transmission resulting in low mass compared to contemporary diesel-electric machines.
+The NY1 locomotive design was similar to German diesel-hydraulic machines such as the DB Class V 200, consisting of two high-speed diesel engines.
+The pair of engines would have each drive a separate hydraulic torque converter based transmission.
+This configuration resulted in low mass compared to contemporary diesel-electric locomotives.

-Series production began in 1964.
-The locomotive was used for passenger trains.
-The locomotives could be worked in multiple, and were often used in this way, with a cab at each end.
+The first edition of the DFH was put into mass production in 1966 and was a part of China’s first generation of mainline passenger diesel locomotives.
+The DFH was continually redeveloped during the late 1960s, leading to the development of the both mainline passenger, freight, and shunting models.
+The original DFH locomotive could be worked in multiple with a driver’s cab at each end.
 They operated on the Beijing Shenyang passenger trains.

-China Railways DFH3
+Dongfanghong 3

-The DFH3 shares the same twin engine and twin hydraulic transmission as the DFH1 but is a two-cab design.
+In 1976, CRRC Sifang put the newly developed DFH 3 into mass production.
+The DFH 3 was the first of China Railways second-generation passenger diesel locomotives.
+Unlike earlier models, the DFH 3 was designed with two driving cabs.
+The DFH3 shares the same twin engine and twin hydraulic transmission as the DFH.

 내연923, ex-China Railways DFH3 in service in North Korea.

 A DFH3 in standard Kukch'ŏl livery at Namyang Station on the Hambuk Line.

-The production of the DFH3 follows on from the DFH1.
-The class were used on passenger trains in northeast China, by 2010 most had been displaced, and some are believed to being used in industrial service.
+The DFH3 class were used on passenger trains in northeast China, by 2010 most had been displaced, and some are believed to being used in industrial service.